TL;DR

 The Core Benefits of PMI for Chronic Illness Management:

 For chronic conditions, the initial diagnosis and treatment phase is critical.
-PMI ensures this phase is managed swiftly and effectively, giving you the best possible start in managing your long-term health.
-At WeCovr, our expert advisors can help you compare policies from across the UK market, ensuring you find a plan that matches your health needs and your budget.
+PMI can help support this phase is managed swiftly and effectively, giving you the best possible start in managing your long-term health.
+A specialist at WeCovr or one of our broker partners can help you compare policies from across the UK market, ensuring you find a plan that matches your health needs and your budget.

 While PMI looks after your physical health, a separate but equally vital shield is needed to protect your financial health.
 This is the role of Life, Critical Illness, and Income Protection (LCIIP).
 These policies are designed to pay out money, not medical bills, providing the resources to keep your life on track when a health crisis hits.

-Critical Illness Cover pays out a one-off, tax-free lump sum if you are diagnosed with one of a list of predefined serious conditions.
-The "big three" claims are consistently for cancer, heart attack, and stroke, but modern policies can cover 50+ conditions, including Multiple Sclerosis, Parkinson's disease, and major organ failure.
+Critical Illness Cover may pay out a one-off, potentially tax-efficient lump sum if you are diagnosed with one of a list of predefined serious conditions.
+The "big three" claims are consistently for cancer, heart attack, and stroke, but modern policies may cover 50+ conditions, including Multiple Sclerosis, Parkinson's disease, and major organ failure.

 How can this lump sum be used?

-Receiving a six-figure, tax-free payment provides invaluable breathing space, allowing you to focus entirely on your health without the terror of mounting bills.
+Receiving a six-figure, potentially tax-efficient payment provides invaluable breathing space, allowing you to focus entirely on your health without the terror of mounting bills.

 Often described by financial experts as the most essential protection product of all, Income Protection is the true bedrock of any financial plan.
 It is designed to do one thing: replace your monthly income if you are unable to work due to any illness or injury.